 Oben CT-3535 Carbon Fiber Travel Tripod with BE-208T Ball Head

-The most popular professional-quality tripods are complete overkill for Leica users since our bodies and lenses are vastly lighter.
-They’re also so large and heavy that it’s difficult to justify bringing them most of the time.
+The most popular professional-quality tripods are complete overkill for Leica users since our bodies and lenses are vastly lighter than most other brands.
+These full-size tripods are unnecessarily expensive, and so large and heavy that it’s harder to justify bringing them with you.

 Honestly, this is one of the most useful photography purchases I’ve made.
 I’ve gotten a lot of pictures that wouldn’t have otherwise been possible, because this tripod is so portable that I can actually have it with me for the duration of a trip.